npipeline/NPipeline/README.md

 ### Production-Ready Resilience

-Built-in error handling with retries, circuit breakers, and dead letter queues.
-Create robust pipelines that handle failures gracefully.
+Built-in error handling with retry strategies, circuit breakers, and dead letter queues.
+Create robust pipelines that handle failures gracefully with intelligent backoff and jitter patterns to prevent thundering herd problems.

 ## Common Use Cases